 3rd Place: Ellen Howard and Haleigh Freeburg

 Attention, Girl Scout Juniors and older: try out for The Girl Scouts of Rhode Island chorus, led by Ms. Krystle Poirier.
-Auditions will take place on Friday, September 21 and Friday, September 28.
+Auditions take place in September.

 Girl Scout Juniors and above will be able to audition for the chorus; anywhere between 30 and 70 girls will be selected to join the group.